guitarvydas/app/shu-das2py/README.md

-convert diagram `helloworld.drawio` into a CL (Common Lisp) program then, run the bash scripts
+convert diagram `helloworld.drawio` into a python program then, run the python program

 details:
 - use draw.io (diagrams.net) to edit helloworld.drawio